Phantom2006-dot/Afterprime-discord_bot/replit.md

 **Bonus**: 🏅 (5), 👑 (10) - Owner only

 ### How It Works
-1. Users submit content using `!submit [URL]` in #social-army channel
+1. Users submit content using `/submit` in #social-army channel (with URL or image)
 2. Bot creates a submission embed and auto-adds all scoring emojis
 3. Judges (users with "Social Army Judge" role) click emojis to award points
 4. Unauthorized reactions are automatically removed in real-time
 5. Judges can remove their reactions to retract awarded points
-6. Monthly leaderboard tracks top contributors (max 5 submissions/day)
+6. Monthly rankings track top contributors (max 5 submissions/day)
 7. Admins can reset monthly and announce winners

 ## User Preferences